-You see, tourHQ has been working with guides from all over the world to create unique Online Experiences that we can attend from the safety of our home.
+You see, throughout the pandemic, tourHQ has been working with guides from all over the world to create unique Online Experiences that people can join from the safety of their homes.
 And as I work for tourHQ, I have the perk of joining any of these sessions to provide "valuable feedback".
 So, here is a cheat sheet with a sneak-peak into 10 of the most engaging Online Experiences I attended, which you can book right now!
-Get a local's perspective into intriguing places like Pompeii or the Dharavi, brush-up & acquire new skills like photography or cooking, or join an entertaining Samba or K-Pop dance lesson; take a look, and you might find something that catches your eye.
+Get a local's perspective into intriguing places like San Juan or the Amer Fort, brush-up & acquire new skills like photography or cooking, or join an entertaining Samba or K-Pop dance lesson; take a look, and you might find something that catches your eye.

 With the world currently practising social distancing, the team at the BucketRace faced the unique challenge of modifying their outdoor adventure into an at-home event.
 So, they came up with this scavenger hunt that engages the whole cohort, be it a family, a set of friends or an office group, and is set up to require things readily available at home.
 I participated looking to have a good laugh with my family and was not disappointed.
 Creating card towers, sofa forts, and domino effects was a lively way to destress and also compete against my coworkers.
 With activities like these, it doesn't really matter who wins or loses, but if you do manage to gather up the most points, you will be awarded special prizes.